Rat-baiting: Jack

-On November 31, 1870, Henry Bergh the founder of the American Society for the Prevention of Cruelty to Animals raided the Sportsman's Hall and arrested Burns under an anti-cruelty to animals law passed by the New York state legislature four years prior.
+On 31 November 1870, Henry Bergh the founder of the American Society for the Prevention of Cruelty to Animals raided the Sportsman's Hall and arrested Burns under an anti-cruelty to animals law passed by the New York state legislature four years prior.
 The Sportsman Hall stayed permanently closed after the raid.

 Although little of the original structure remains, Sportsman's Hall occupied the land where the Joseph Rose House and Shop, a four-unit luxury apartment house, now lies and is the third oldest house in Manhattan after St. Paul's Chapel and the Morris-Jumel Mansion.

+Jerry

+Jerry was a champion ratter of colonial Australia, owned by Mr. R. G. Banner Jr., of Sandridge, now called Port Melbourne, during the 1860's.
+Jerry was a bull and terrier weighing under 7 lbs.
+During the 19th century in Melbourne, ratting contests were common with dogs like Jerry competing in glass-walled pits where two terriers raced to kill a set number of rats within the shortest amount of time.
+A 1900 Argus feature recalls: “There used to be rat-pits in Melbourne where sportsmen took their dogs and had competitions in rat killing… the pit was surrounded by plate-glass…two dogs were then put in and the test was to see which of them would kill the most in the quickest time.
+The sport was grand.”
+On or about June 8, 1861, Jerry became notable when he was backed in a rat-baiting contest for £10 to kill 100 rats within ten-minutes, instead Jerry completed the gory task in 8 minutes and 30 seconds, as reported in the Bell's Life in Victoria and Sporting Chronicle, as follows:

 Decline

-Toward the latter half of Queen Victoria's reign, criticism on the practice mounted.
+Toward the latter half of Queen Victoria's reign, criticism of the practice mounted.
 The animal welfare movement opposed the practice much like they did other forms of animal baiting.
 More favourable ideas of rats as living animals rather than vermin arose, alongside a new interest in their positive role in the maintenance of an urban ecosystem.
 (It was only after the decline of rat baiting that rats became associated with the spread of disease.)
 Additionally, when ratting moved from being a countryside pastime to the betting arenas of inner London, it became associated with the base vices of lower-class citizens.
 Baiting sports diminished in popularity and the dog exhibition shows brought by the gentry slowly replaced the attraction as a more enlightened form of animal entertainment.

 The last public competition in the United Kingdom took place in Leicester in 1912.
 The owner was prosecuted and fined, and had to give a promise to the court that he would never again promote such entertainment.